system-er/gdtinycc/README.md

 and choose the name of the .c-file in the GDTinyCC-node in inspector.

 GDTinyCC is a new node for godot that inherits from Node.
-WIP (project is at beginning) - programmed with godot 4.5, tinycc-mob
+WIP - programmed with godot 4.5, tinycc-mob

 # docu: